Review and Improvement of the Finite Moment Problem

 Let ƒ be an unknown non-negative continuous function with compact support on the interval [a,b].
 The geometric moments of an objective function ƒ are defined as:

 Theoretically, we can determine ƒ from the given finite sequence Miƒ of all orders.
-But faced an underdetermined problem, so we try match up to the given, or allowed moments.
+However, encountered with an underdetermined problem, we tried to match up to the given, or allowed moments.
 Therefore, a numerical approach is presented to find a function that matches ƒ up to some order of moments.
 We can work with a shifted – scaled form of ƒ so that it is supported on the interval [0, 1] with

 Infact, the problem of determining ƒ from a given finite sequence Miƒ takes different forms due to the related physical and mathematical assumptions.
 Specifically, when moments of all orders are known, then ƒ can be recovered completely.
 Infact, the widely known Uniqueness Theorem of the moments assures that the moments of all orders are uniquely determined by ƒ.
 Conversely, Miƒ of all orders uniquely determines ƒ.
 But, if only a finite number of these moments are given, then we may face the well-known inverse problem.
 Further, it is known that the support of the objective function ƒ categorizes the problem into different scenarios .
 In the Hausdorff moment problem, the support of ƒ is a closed interval [a, b].
 In the Stieltjes moment problem, the support of ƒ is on (0, +∞); and in the Hamburger moment problem, the support of ƒ is on (-∞, +∞).

-Several reconstruction methods exist in the literature, mainly for the Hausdorff moment problem, but there is no unified method for this reconstructing problem.
-A great comparative study based on these various methods is discussed in reference .
+Several reconstruction methods exist in the literature, mainly for the Hausdorff moment problem, but there is no unified method for the reconstructing problem.
+A great comparative study based on these various methods is discussed in a study .
 A brief review of the known methods is as follows:

 1.1.
 Parameter-Fitting Method